UW-GAC/SISG_2022/index.md

 To run the exercises, log into [NHLBI BioData Catalyst powered by Seven Bridges](https://platform.sb.biodatacatalyst.nhlbi.nih.gov) with your username and password -- we will use this platform for all live demonstrations during the course.

+- You will retain access to the Seven Bridges platform, including your SISG Project with all of the course materials even after the course ends.
+The SISG22 Workshop billing group will remain available to you for a short period of time, after which you will need to set up another payment method to run analyses.
+You can [request pilot cloud credits](https://biodatacatalyst.nhlbi.nih.gov/resources/cloud-credits) ($500 worth) from BioData Catalyst.
+Additionally, there is guidance available for [writing BioData Catalyst cloud costs into your grant proposal budget](https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/written-documentation/getting-started/writing-biodata-catalyst-into-a-grant-proposal).

 All of the R code and data can also be downloaded from the [github repository](https://github.com/UW-GAC/SISG_2022) from which the site is built and run on your local machine.
 Download the complete workshop data and exercises: [https://github.com/UW-GAC/SISG_2022/archive/master.zip](https://github.com/UW-GAC/SISG_2022/archive/master.zip)